nutterb/HydeNet/cran-comments.md

-This update fixes errors introduced with `DiagrammeR` 0.9.0

-This is a resubmission to address issues found regarding links in the vignettes.
-The links have been updated.
-The link to another package on CRAN now uses https.
-The other problematic link does not have an https equivalent.
-I did, however, write some tests to check that links to this page (rules for a card game) are valid so that I may catch this problem before submission in the future.
+This update provides fixes to design features that failed to meet the specification design.
+It permits the user to define distribution parameters using either the R distribution function argument, or the JAGS distribution function argument.

 ## Test environments
-* win-builder (release)
+* win-builder (devel 2017-09-12 r73242)
+* Local Linux install R 3.4.3 (Ubuntu 16.05.3 LTS)
-* local windows install R 3.3.2
+* Travis CI Linux install R 3.4.2 (Ubuntu 14.04.5 LTS)
-* local windows install R-devel 2017-01-05 r71919

 ## R CMD check results

-A NOTE was returned by win-builder (release and devel) regarding potential spelling errors; all words in the DESCRIPTION file are correctly spelled.
+There were no findings from the CHECK results

 ## Downstream dependencies
 There are no downstream dependencies for this package